Singapore's best restaurant returns Michelin stars

 "When Restaurant Andre closes, I want to spend more time exploring my Taiwanese roots and understanding Taiwanese produce," says chef Andre Chiang.

-"Until now, I realized at this moment that it is as perfect as it is now," the 41-year-old Taiwan native tells CNN.
+"Until now, I realized at this moment that it is as perfect as it is now," says the 41-year-old Taiwan native.

 Beneath this picture of perfection, however, the industry has been abuzz with chatter about Chiang's disappointment at not clinching the third Michelin star that he's been widely tipped to earn this year.